 9. Learn to power nap

-If you failed to get enough sleep at night, learn how to power nap for an optimum energy boost!
+If you fail to get enough sleep at night, learn how to power nap for an optimum energy boost!
 The trick is to sleep for about 20 minutes.
-If you sleep longer than 20 minutes, your body thinks its bedtime and you’ll wake up even more tired than you were when you napped (and may have trouble sleeping later that night!)
+If you sleep longer than 20 minutes, your body thinks it’s bedtime and you’ll wake up even more tired than you were when you napped (and may have trouble sleeping later that night!)

 10. Get and keep a sleep schedule

-Figure out when you feel your best – on seven hours sleep, eight hours sleep or ten.
+Figure out when you feel your best – on seven hours sleep, eight hours sleep, or ten.
 Pay attention to what time you go to bed and fall asleep the easiest, and keep to a consistent sleeping and waking schedule for the best improvement in your natural energy levels.
+Then, get some sunshine as soon as you can.
+The burst of Vitamin D will help you perk right up.

 11. Listen to energetic music